 Does sunscreen expire?

 Some sunscreens include an expiration date — a date indicating when they're no longer effective.
 Discard sunscreen that is past its expiration date.
-If you buy sunscreen that doesn't have an expiration date, write the date of purchase on the bottle and be sure to throw it out within three years.
-Also, discard sunscreen that has any obvious changes in color or consistency.
+If you buy sunscreen that doesn't have an expiration date, write the date of purchase on the bottle.
+Throw out the bottle when three years have passed since the purchase date.

-Keep in mind that if you use sunscreen generously and frequently, a bottle of sunscreen shouldn't last long.
+Keep in mind that if you use sunscreen generously and frequently, a bottle of sunscreen won't last long.
 Generally, a liberal application is 1 ounce (30 milliliters) — the amount in a shot glass — to cover exposed parts of the body.
 You might need to apply more, depending on your body size.
 If you have a 4-ounce (118-milliliter) bottle, you'll use about one-fourth of it during one application.